ltw-webdesign-2/curriculum/speak-your-code.md

 steps:
   - title: "Code is words"
     before: |
       First & foremost, the code we write is for human beings.
 It’s for humans to consume.
-It’s for humans to updates.
+It’s for humans to update.
 And it’s for humans to understand.

       *We need to be able to read the code to better understand what it’s try to accomplish.*